This FAQ applies only to UH System Scholarships

 Who is eligible to apply for scholarships?

 The UH System scholarships are open to any student seeking a degree at any of the ten UH campuses.
 Some scholarships can also be applied to certificate programs, however, all system scholarships require the student to be enrolled at least part time.
 Eligibility requirements for campus-based scholarships vary.

 How many scholarships are available?

-There are numerous scholarships offered through the UH System scholarship application.
+There are numerous scholarships offered through the UH System Common Scholarship application.
 There is one application for all UH System scholarships, and by filling out the application, you will automatically be matched to any funds for which you are eligible.
 Once the application closes, committees will review the applications of eligible applicants.
+Campuses also use this application to award campus specific scholarships, and amount of awards available varies by campus.

-How do I apply for the UH scholarships and what do I need to submit?
+How do I apply for UH System Scholarships and what do I need to submit?